HomeValidatorsDataOpenAPI / Swagger Validator

 Frequently Asked Questions

-No. Validation runs entirely in your browser.
-Your spec content is never transmitted to any server, stored in a database, or shared with any third party.
+Nothing is uploaded.
+Validation runs entirely in your browser, and your spec content is never transmitted to any server, stored in a database, or shared with any third party.
 This makes the tool safe to use with internal or pre-release API specifications that you would not want exposed outside your organisation.
 The same client-side approach applies to the [JSON Validator](/json-validator/) and [YAML Validator](/yaml-validator/) on this site.

 The endpoint count represents the total number of HTTP operation objects found under `paths`.
 Each path item (e.g., `/users`) can contain multiple operations for different HTTP methods (`get`, `post`, `put`, `patch`, `delete`, `head`, `options`, `trace`).
 Each operation counts as one endpoint.
 A spec with three paths where one path has a `get` and `post` operation would report five endpoints.
 This matches how tools like Postman and Stoplight count operations.